On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

 \subsection{Experimental Results}

-{\bf The performance of anomaly detection.} We evaluate the performance of anomaly detection in terms of F1 score, the area under the receiver operating characteristic (AUROC) and the area under the precision-recall curve (AUPRC).
+{\bf The performance of anomaly detection.} We evaluate the performance of anomaly detection in terms of the F1 score, the area under the receiver operating characteristic (AUROC), and the area under the precision-recall curve (AUPRC).
 Table \ref{tb:ad} shows the anomaly detection evaluation results.
-In short, both AE and Deep SVDD can achieve good performance for anomaly detection, meaning that the predicted abnormal samples $\tilde{\mathcal{X}}$ have high accuracy.
-It lays a solid foundation for action prediction because the neural network $h_\phi(\cdot)$ for action prediction is trained on $\tilde{\mathcal{X}}$.
+In short, both AE and Deep SVDD can achieve good performance for anomaly detection, meaning that the predicted abnormal samples $\tilde{\mathcal{X}}^-$ have high accuracy.
+It lays a solid foundation for action prediction.

+After getting the abnormal set $\tilde{\mathcal{X}}^-$ of each dataset, we then train and test the root cause localization and anomaly mitigation with the train/test split ratio of 80/20.

+{\bf The performance of RootCLAM on root cause localization.} After detecting the anomalies, the next step is to identify the root causes.
+We further evaluate the performance of RootCLAM on root cause localization in terms of accuracy, precision, recall, and F1.
+As shown in Table \ref{tab:rc}, RootCLAM outperforms CausalRCA in terms of accuracy and F1 score on both datasets.
+Especially, RootCLAM achieves much higher recall compared with CausalRCA, which means RootCLAM can identify more root cause features.

-{\bf The performance of ADCAR on counterfactual sample generation.} Generating high fidelity counterfactual samples is a fundamental requirement for predicting high quality actions to flip the labels.
+{\bf The performance of RootCLAM on counterfactual sample generation.} Generating high-fidelity counterfactual samples is a fundamental requirement for predicting high-quality actions to flip the labels.
 We evaluate the quality of estimated counterfactual samples in terms of the mean squared error (MSE) as well as the standard deviation of the squared error (SSE) between the true and the estimated counterfactual samples on the Loan and Adult datasets that have the ground truth structural equations for data generation.
 On Loan, the MSE and SSE are 3.976 and 2.266, respectively, while on Adult, the MSE and SSE are 3.334 and 0.900, respectively.
-It means ADCAR can get good counterfactual samples.
-We further show the visualization results in Appendix.
+It means RootCLAM can get good counterfactual samples.